TheOdinProject/curriculum/ruby/basics/hashes.md

 # Hashes in Ruby

 Now that you know a bit about arrays, it's time to get into the array's supercharged cousin: **the hash**.
-Not to be confused with a cryptographic hash (which is an algorithm that jumbles up data so bad you can't get back the original data), Ruby hashes are variables that can store multiple values.
+The short definition is: Ruby hashes are variables that can store collections of data.

 Basically like arrays, right?